Wallingford Homestead is a historic country home that offers the perfect blend of elegance and intimacy.

 The solar heated pool is maintained from September to April.
-The pool pavilion has a fully licensed bar, open fireplace, overhead heaters for the winter, plus all Sky Sports channels watchable from the pool.
+The pool pavilion has a fully licensed bar, open fireplace, overhead heaters for the winter.

 Off the front of the homestead we offer elevated clay bird shooting.
 Clay bird shooting is a fantastic sport for bonding and competition, and we are happy to cater to large and small groups of shooters.

 Wallingford has a truffiere in which 1600 Oak Trees have been innoculated with Black Truffle – Tuber Melanosporum.
 Come walk through the orchard to see how truffles are grown.